dtbradfield/cognizantMockUp/README.md

 Planning on recreating Cognizant's home page (all links will send to actual website's corresponding links) with lazy loading and AOT compilation.
 In progress.

 Note: This is NOT my website or design.
-Just trying to make it look like the one they have in place.
+Just trying to make it look like the one they have in place as a bit of a challenge.

 # CognizantMock